Who can you trust?

 Anyone can throw up a simple one page website nowadays.
 A legitimate business will invest time and effort in their website.
 It will be substantial and up to date.

 That on-line quote could work out a lot more than you think if you have to add VAT.
 Some websites only add tax & carriage after you have registered and are part way through the purchasing process.
-An initial quote may look competitive until you add 20% for VAT, 2.5 – 5% for a credit card.
+An initial quote may look competitive until you add 20% for VAT, and maybe a credit card surcharge.

 Does the company only accept PayPal?

 Any bona-fide business will have the facility to process customer orders using a credit card terminal, and they will have been bank verified to get a merchant account.
 Credit cards also give you consumer protection rights.
-However, any member of the public can accept money using PayPal.
+However, any member of the public can accept money using PayPal, Skrill or other money gateways.
+If they only use Western Union to receive payment, avoid.
 How safe is your money?
+We accept most credit/debit cards as well as cash/cheques and internet banking transfers.

 Look for these signs.